 Orlando Figes is Professor of History at Birkbeck College, University of London.
 He is the author, among other books, of The Whisperers: Private Life in Stalin’s Russia, A People’s Tragedy: The Russian Revolution: 1891–1924, and Natasha’s Dance: A Cultural History of Russia.
 His latest book is The Crimean War: A History.
 (January 2012)

 Michael Dirda, a weekly book columnist for The Washington Post, received the 1993 Pulitzer Prize for criticism.
 He is the author of the memoir An Open Book and of four collections of essays: Readings, Bound to Please, Book by Book, and Classics for Pleasure.
 His most recent book, On Conan Doyle, received a 2012 Edgar Award for best critical/biographical work of the year.
 Dirda graduated with Highest Honors in English from Oberlin College and earned a Ph.D. in comparative literature (medieval studies and European romanticism) from Cornell University.
 He is a contributor to The New York Review of Books, The Times Literary Supplement, the online Barnes & Noble Review, and several other periodicals, as well as a frequent lecturer and an occasional college teacher.

-Jim Walsh, a Research Associate at MIT, was previously Executive Director of the Managing the Atom Project at the Belfer Center for Science and International Affairs at Harvard’s John F. Kennedy School of Government.
-(February 2009)
+Jim Walsh is on the faculty of the MIT Security Studies Program and Political Science Department.
+He was previously Executive Director of the Managing the Atom Project at Harvard’s John F. Kennedy School of Government.
+(August 2013)

 Christian Caryl is a Senior Fellow at the Legatum Institute and the Editor of Foreign Policy’s Democracy Lab website.
 His book Strange Rebels: 1979 and the Birth of the 21st Century was published in April 2013.